High Performance Transit Network - Insane Mode¶

 Datacenter deployment is shown in the diagram below with redundancy, where R1 and R2 are two edge routers that connect to VGW over DX.
 R3 and R4 are two routers connect to inside the datacenter.
 Aviatrix CloudN also runs a BGP session with R3 and R4 to collect datacenter routes.
 VGW is only used to terminate DX.
 Aviatrix gateway and on-prem appliance CloudN run a BGP session to propagate on-prem routes to the Transit VPC.
 IPSEC tunnels are also built between the two.

-One deployment layout is described as below.
+A logical deployment layout is described as below.

 How to configure Insane Mode for Transit VPC?¶